GorPiliposyan/invasive-animal-identification/README.md

 ## Usage

-The project offers a [web application](https://terrapin-species-classifier.streamlit.app/) that serves as a user-friendly interface for public use.
-Provide guidance here on how users can access and utilize the application for species identification.
+The project utilizes Streamlit to create a [web application](https://terrapin-species-classifier.streamlit.app/) that serves as a user-friendly interface accessible to the public.
+To utilize the website, users simply upload an image and activate the 'Make Prediction' button.
+The model undertakes the detection process and subsequently presents a comprehensive list of identified animals within the image.
+Additionally, users have the option to export the results in a CSV file format for further analysis or record-keeping purposes.

 ## License

-This model is available for educational purposes.
-Users are encouraged to cite this repository if the model is utilized elsewhere.
+This model is made available solely for educational purposes and is not intended for commercial use.
+Users are kindly requested to acknowledge and cite this repository if the model is employed in external projects.
+Additionally, your support by starring this repository is greatly appreciated.

 <!--
 ## Installation